Things to Do in Capitol Reef National Park

 - Burr Trail

-Capitol Reef camping is an incredible way to maximize your stay.
-Various camping options will quench your thirst for a one-of-a-kind adventure.
+There are various Capitol Reef camping options will quench your thirst for a one-of-a-kind adventure.

-- Primitive Campgrounds in Cathedral Valley and Cedar Mesa
+Primitive campgrounds in Capitol Reef – Cathedral Valley and Cedar Mesa.

 Capitol Reef Waterpocket District